 1) Test out a new layout for FS so that more articles can be seen above the fold.

 Pass.
 I went from a two column layout to a three column layout with just titles and no snippets to get more articles on the homepage.
 Having three columns and multiple different category blocks has also given me more flexibility to play around with what gets shown on the homepage.
 Thanks Eric from Personal Profitability for helping me with the redesign and Colleen from Kong Savage Art House for a cool new mask and banner design.

 2) Produce another FS product e.g. book, course, subscription product.

 Fail.
 I’m not sure why I didn’t get this done.
 Laziness is the most obvious reason.
 I do have a new FS Forum with a subscription section for accredited investors ready to go.
-But I’m hesitant to launch it because managing a forum takes a lot of work.
+But I’m hesitant to launch the paid option because managing a forum takes a lot of work.
 Forums also open up my site to vulnerabilities and attract thousands of spammers.

 Producing online products is a more efficient way to generate passive income than amassing capital to invest for an equal amount of passive income once you’ve developed a platform.
 For example, it will take $250,000 in capital to generate ~$10,000 a year in gross passive income through a California muni bond portfolio.
 Or I could very easily generate $20,000 a year in gross passive income by spending three months writing another book, with no downside except for my time.
-Time to get to work!
+Now that I’ve finished writing my 2016 year in review it’s time to get to work!

 3) Inject more humor.